 Being the continent’s poorest country in terms of GDP per capita, Bolivia was quite a shock to the system after hopping over from Chile (the highest GDP per capita in South America).
-This is clear to see across the country, whether we’re talking about the beer industry, food, fashion or retail.
+This is clear to see across the country, whether we’re talking about the Bolivian beer market, food, fashion or retail.
 With almost 40% of the population living below the poverty line (according to CIA World Factbook, 2011), this clearly has a severe impact on the mindset and spending power of the typical consumer.

-Sharing time is over
+1. Sharing time is over

 Across the country it was far easier to find individual-sized cans or bottles in both the on-trade and the off-trade.
-Even the larger serve bottles of beer in Bolivia in the on-trade are at around the 600ml mark, compared with the litre I’d become so accustomed to over the previous three months.
+Even the larger serve bottles of Bolivian beer in the on-trade are at around the 600ml mark, compared with the litre I’d become so accustomed to over the previous three months.

-Regional beers split up the market in Bolivia
+2. Regional beers split up the market in Bolivia

 As with a lot of the Latin world, regional beers carry a lot of weight, and the most commonly found beer tends to come from the particular region in which you find yourself.
-Brands such as Paceña (La Paz), Sureña (Sucre), Potosina (Potosí), and Taquiña (Cochabamba) all somewhat dominate their region, so much so that the only really national brand feels like Huari.
+Bolivian beer brands such as Paceña (La Paz), Sureña (Sucre), Potosina (Potosí), and Taquiña (Cochabamba) all somewhat dominate their region, so much so that the only really national brand feels like Huari.

-Flavour of the month
+3. Flavour of the month

-Bi-cervecina: The perfect traditional Bolivian pick-me-up
+4. Bi-cervecina: The perfect traditional Bolivian pick-me-up

 As well as the strong play on the Inca heritage (which you also find in the soft drinks market in the region with Inka Kola), in a country that still follows many native traditions, this product had a particularly standout feature.
 The product is famed for its high energy properties – to the point that when I asked a local barman what bi-cervecina actually means and what it contains, I was told it is merely beer with energy.

-Maltita: A ‘beer’ for all the family
+5. Maltita: A ‘beer’ for all the family

 Sticking with the theme of high energy, the local brewery in the Potosí region, Potosina, offers a nutritious alcohol-free malt drink with ‘flavour and energy for all the family’.
 Upon launching back in only 2016, the target was stated as predominantly children and people who are either sporty or ill – thus many adverts and billboards are associated with supplying energy for a full school day, homework or leading an active lifestyle (think Shredded Wheat style).

 The absence of an alcohol-free beer in the Potosina portfolio may have led the company to try and kill two birds with one stone; though in the process stretching the Maltita brand too thin in its effort to be both a nutritious energy drink for kids and an adult accompaniment to food.

-Enjoyed this branding analysis of beer in Bolivia?
+Enjoyed this branding analysis of Bolivian beer?